 As an employer, it’s your responsibility to register new hires within their state.
 Most states have a common system for this type of registration.
 The majority of the information needed is already collected when your new employee fills out the W-4 forms.

 Even though it may take some extra time to fill out, it’s not a huge burden on Employers and it’s very easy to do.
-Click here to know what you need to do in your state.
+Find your state on the New Hire Reporting site to know what you need to do in your state.

 Exempt vs. Non-exempt Status